 Offboarding an agency, checking and rechecking to make sure you got all the relevant agents terminated with relevant state governments … when this is a manual process, it can be an all-consuming task for an operations team to manage for days or even weeks.

-Using AgentSync Manage for a bulk termination
+Using AgentSync Manage for bulk terminations—and schedule bulk terminations in advance

 For carriers and MGAs/MGUs that use AgentSync’s products to manage appointments, offboarding insurance agents in bulk is less laborious.
 Keep in mind, regardless of what service you use, NIPR will charge for termination transactions and will pass through termination fees from the relevant states that charge them.